DeChambeau shuns PGA Tour to join LIV Golf

 DeChambeau, who turned professional in 2016 and officially joined the PGA Tour in 2017, is the eighth major champion to join the fledgling series.

+He added around 40lb of muscle to his body during the Covid-19 pandemic as he sought more distance off the tee and was almost instantly rewarded when he won the 2020 US Open with his 'bomb and gouge' approach of hitting the ball long and then gouging it out of trouble.

-He has spent much of the past two years in the top 10 in the world rankings but is currently 28th, having slipped down after injuring himself at the Saudi International in February.
+DeChambeau has spent much of the past two years in the top 10 in the world rankings but is currently 28th, having slipped down after injuring himself at the Asian Tour's Saudi International in February - which DeChambeau and many other PGA Tour players were allowed to play.

+And the slide down the rankings may not stop there, given LIV Golf events do not currently carry any ranking points, although Norman said last month he was confident his series would get them.

+The ranking points are significant because they help players qualify for the four majors that define their careers.

+DeChambeau is safe for now because his US Open victory earned him a 10-year exemption for that event, and also five-year exemptions for the Open Championship, Masters and US PGA Championship.

+The United States Golf Association, which runs the US Open, has said players at this week's LIV Golf event who have qualified will be able to play at next week's third men's major of 2022.
+The R&A is yet to comment on the 150th Open Championship in July.

-He took a "huge risk" to return early from that injury to play in the Masters, the year's opening major.
+DeChambeau took a "huge risk" to return early from that injury to play in the Masters, the year's opening major.
 But after missing the cut at Augusta National, he underwent surgery on his left hand, which led to him missing the US PGA Championship last month.

-DeChambeau then missed the cut at last week's Memorial Tournament, which looks set to be his last on the PGA Tour.
+He then missed the cut at last week's Memorial Tournament, which looks set to be his last on the PGA Tour, given the statement sent to all its members by commissioner Jay Monahan on Thursday.

+Monahan wrote: "In accordance with the PGA Tour's tournament regulations, the players competing this week without releases are suspended or otherwise no longer eligible to participate in PGA Tour tournament play, including the Presidents Cup.

+"The same fate holds true for any other players who participate in future Saudi Golf League events in violation of our regulations.

+"But they can't demand the same PGA Tour membership benefits, considerations, opportunities and platform as you.
+That expectation disrespects you, our fans and our partners."

-The first LIV Golf event is currently being played at Centurion Club, near London, with six-time major champion Phil Mickelson and former world number one Dustin Johnson among the biggest names in the 48-man field.
+The PGA Tour refused to allow requests for waivers to play in the first LIV Golf event, which is currently being played at Centurion Club, near London.

+Six-time major champion Phil Mickelson and former world number one Dustin Johnson among the biggest names in the 48-man field.

+Johnson resigned his membership of the PGA Tour on Tuesday, while lifetime member Mickelson hoped to hang on to his.

+England's Ian Poulter has vowed to fight the decision, while Lee Westwood, Sergio Garcia and Graeme McDowell all confirmed they had resigned from the dominant American-based Tour before Monahan's memo was sent out.